landoskape/dominoes/docs/pointerDemonstration.md

 in order using a pointer network.
 Note that some dominoes have equal value in a set, but because the dominoes are always initialized in the same order, equal value dominoes are always sorted in the same way.

+The target is represented as a list of integers corresponding to the arg sort of the dominoe values for each hand.
+As an example, if a hand was composed of the 6 dominoes shown above as an example, the target is `[5,3,2,4,1,0]`.

 ### Network Architecture
 The pointer network architecture consists of two stages, a forward encoder and